Written By John VanDerLaan

 What We Don't Like

-If you're looking for a premium rod that will outlast your premium reels, these St. Croix Seage surf spinning rods are the ones you're looking for.
+If you're looking for a premium rod for striped bass that will outlast your premium reels, these St. Croix Seage surf spinning rods are the ones you're looking for.
 We treasure ours!

-Best Conventional Surf Fishing Rod: PENN Battalion II Surf Conventional Casting Rod
+Best Conventional: PENN Battalion II Surf Conventional Casting Rod

 Here is our favorite conventional surf fishing rod, the 11ft long PENN Battalion II conventional surf casting rod.
-We pair this surf rod with one of our top picks for best conventional surf fishing reel for unmatched casting distance on the beach.
+We pair this surf rod with a Penn Fathom conventional surf fishing reel for unmatched casting distance on the beach.
+If you are looking for the longest casting surf combo, this would be it.

 The PENN Battalion conventional rods come in 3 sizes (10, 11, 12 ft).
 We tested the 11 foot model.